rebelstackio/packageminder/README.md

 https://packageminder.com/api/report/{host/path+to+project}

-PackageMinder peruses links to dependencies on npmjs.com (using https://registry.npmjs.org/express) while first checking for local dependencies first before looking for the package on npm.
+PackageMinder follows links to dependencies on npmjs.com (using https://registry.npmjs.org/express) and creates a dependency tree.
 It uses caching (etag if-not-modified-since) to avoid unnecessary hits requests to npm.

 If you signup to PackageMinder, you may also enter multiple repositories to track and receive alerts (via email or slack) when dependencies are out-of-date or experiencing problems that should be resolved in production.